What Are the Laws in Texas for Service Dogs?

 - Ask that the dog demonstrate its ability to perform the work or task

-State vs. Federal Service Dog Laws – Service Dog Texas Information
+12. Texas State Service Dog Laws vs. Federal Service Dog Laws

-General Rights Under Law for Service Dogs and Their People
+General Rights Under Law for Service Dogs Of Texas & Their People

 - Staff must not charge people with disabilities extra because of their dog